sug-Al/CMS-in-PHP-core-with-mvc/README.md

-# CMS-in-PHP-core-with-mvc
+# CMS-CorePHP-MVC
-This project contains a content management system for products, orders and customers in PHP core.
+This project contains a content management system for products, orders and customers in core PHP with simple MVC framework.